Entitled Driving Journalist Syndrome reaches epidemic at WTOP

 Tuss's EDJS fever reached its peak on Tuesday, however, with his article on speed cameras.
 That piece reached a slanted phrase to paragraph ratio exceeding 1:1, as he ironically referred to Maryland's nickname, the "Free State," quoted AAA's EDJS-spreader Lon Anderson but no supporters of cameras, and even brought out the Norquistian big guns by concluding, "Some D.C.
 Council memebers have gone as far as to call the expansion of the program a "tax" on drivers."

 Tuss claims that "Questions remain about whether Connecticut Avenue Unfortunately, Tuss's infectious EDJS did hit some of his fellow journalists, like Marc Fisher, whose recent column calls speed cameras a "recession-proof biz" and dubs them "gotcha cams."
 Let's just remember: these cameras only "gotcha" you if you not only break the law, but break it by more than 12 miles per hour (raised from 10 with the recently-passed Maryland law).
 Fisher, to his credit, has a stronger immune system than Tuss, and partially recovers from his brief EDJS affliction toward the end of the column: Maybe scientists can take some blood samples from Fisher and Hill, with hopes of isolating the antibodies to create a vaccine for EDJS.
 Some of our more established reporters, like Tuss, Eric Weiss, and the Washington Post editorial staff really need it.
 They've lived with EDJS so long that they probably hardly notice the symptoms.
+Did you enjoy this article?
+Greater Greater Washington is running a reader drive to raise funds so we can keep editing and publishing great articles every day.
+Please help us be sustainable by making a monthly, yearly, or one-time contribution today!

 [The camera] has transformed the road to a safe zone for both drivers and pedestrians.
 This had not been the case in the past.
 A few years ago, my daughter and I tried to ride our bikes from our house on the east side to her friend's house on the west side of the Avenue from upper Chevy Chase DC.
 It was a terrifying experience to get across the street at one of the corners below the Country Club.
 Cars would not allow it, even if we started when they were relatively distant.
 Now, cars move at a reasonable speed through that area (and even above Bradley) all because of the speed camera (and occasional squad cars from the Village police).Resident Jane wrote, "A recent article in the Washington Post noted that since the speed cameras on the stretch by Chevy Chase Club were installed that accidents were down from 14 a month to 3."
 These comments followed a question from a driver who had received a speeding ticket for going 37 in a 25, and was asking how to appeal.
 Most residents reacted with little sympathy, pointing out that the driver had been exceeding the posted speed limit by almost 50%, and citing the statistics on how pedestrian survival rates plummet as speed increases.